launchflow/launchflow/docs/src/app/docs/get-started/fastapi/page.md

 {% callout type="note" %}

-View the [entire source](https://github.com/launchflow/launchflow-examples/tree/main/fastapi-get-started) for this in our examples repo.
+View the source code for this guide in our [examples repo](https://github.com/launchflow/launchflow-examples/tree/main/fastapi-get-started).

 {% /callout %}